KrishnaMohanty08/DSA/README.md

 ## Features

-- **Java Implementations**: All code is written in Java for consistency and depth.
+- **C Implementations**: All code is written in C for consistency and depth.
 - **Detailed Code Comments**: Explanations alongside the code for easier understanding.
 - **Problem Examples**: Includes example problems with solutions to practice DSA concepts.